WebOrigami/projector/README.md

 2. From the location, Projector walks up the folder hierarchy looking for an npm `package.json` file.
 If found, the folder containing that file is the project root.
 The project type will be `npm`.
 3. Otherwise, the file’s containing folder is the project root; or, if the given object was a folder, the folder itself is the project root.
 The project type will be `folder`.

-It is also possible to open a new Untitled file.
-Such a file will open in a project window of type `unsaved` with a null project root.

-## Project friendly name
+## Project name

+A project’s name is used as a way to identify the project in window title bars and the Open Recent Project submenu.

-- For an `origami` or `npm` project with a package.json at its root, the friendly name is the `name` field from that file.
+- For an `origami` or `npm` project with a package.json at its root, the project name is the `name` field from that file.
-- For a new project (no unsaved files), the friendly name is “New project”.
 - Otherwise the friendly name is the name of the project’s root folder.
-E.g., for `/Users/Jan/hello`, the friendly name is “hello”.
+E.g., for `/Users/Alice/hello`, the project name is “hello”.

+## Project site

+Each project can be associated with an optional _site_: a tree of resources used to handle local HTTP requests.

+When you are editing a file that eventually renders as HTML, the framed page needs to know where to obtain any referenced stylesheets, scripts, or other resources.

+Projector uses a heuristic to find the site for a project.

+If the project contains a package.json file with a `start` script, Projector searches that script command for the first path that includes a `.ori` file.
+If the script follows the [standard incantation to start a server](https://weborigami.org/cli/incantations#starting-an-origami-server-with-debugging), then the Projector project’s site will be the same as the one you normally start with `npm run start`.

+If such a site path can’t be found, the project’s site will be the project’s root folder.
+That is, HTTP requests will be resolved with the root folder as the root of the site.

 # User interface